elisehuard/elisehuard.github.io/_posts/2020-07-26-what-i-talk-about-when-i-talk-about-running-part-2.markdown

 Especially during the exams jogging became a mental health lifeline.
 We ran every day.
 It was a steam valve and a change of gears, a way to remind ourselves that we weren't just walking brains.

 Inge and I both passed our exams, and the years followed each other.
 We setted into the yearly cycle and gained some confidence that we could see this through.
-We eventually decided to leave the echoey student house to look for a house share, and joined a bunch of other girls in a nice terraced house with a garden.
+We eventually decided to leave the echoey student halls to look for a house share, and joined a bunch of other girls in a nice terraced house with a garden.

 Inge motivated me to participate to a few local running events, though I still wasn't particularly competitive or taken by the concept.
 Under her influence I participated to a couple of half marathons, amongst other smaller events.